BenniWi/learn2code/docs/slides_learn2code_2.md

 ## Error vs Exception

-Always differentiate between *Errors (assert)* and *Exceptions* Take a look at [this really good article](https://learn.microsoft.com/en-us/cpp/cpp/errors-and-exception-handling-modern-cpp?view=msvc-170#exceptions_versus_assertions) about that topic!
+Always differentiate between *Errors (assert)* and *Exceptions* Take a look at [this really good article](https://learn.microsoft.com/en-us/cpp/cpp/errors-and-exception-handling-modern-cpp?view=msvc-170#exceptions_versus_assertions)!

 > Use asserts to check for errors that should never occur.
 Use exceptions to check for errors that might occur [...]. ([microsoft](https://learn.microsoft.com/en-us/cpp/cpp/errors-and-exception-handling-modern-cpp?view=msvc-170#basic-guidelines))